solspace/ee-freeform/documentation/multi-page-forms.md

 [![Form](images/templates_form-multipage.png)](images/templates_form-multipage.png)

-Freeform Next allows for *multi-page* forms (a POST submit per page).
+Freeform allows for *multi-page* forms (a POST submit per page).
 Here's some important information to know about them:

 * Each page is submitted through POST
 	* There is no unique URI segment per page at this time.